Redemptorists: United Kingdom and Irish provinces

 In 1898 the houses in Ireland were constituted a separate province with the provincial house at Limerick.
 On 25 March 1901, the foundation of the juvenate house at Limerick was laid.
-The province of Ireland then comprised four houses: Limerick, Dundalk, Belfast, and Esker.
-In 1904, Fr.
-John Creagh orchestrated the antisemitic "Limerick pogrom" by giving two antisemitic sermons that invoked the blood libel, blamed Jews for the crucifixion of Jesus Christ, and called for a de facto boycott; under Fr.
-Creagh's watch, a number of Jews were violently beaten, and the majority of the Jewish population was driven out of Limerick after two years of near-total economic boycott.
+The province of Ireland then comprised four houses: Limerick, Dundalk, Belfast, and Esker, Co.
+Galway.
+In 1904, John Creagh orchestrated the antisemitic "Limerick boycott" by giving two antisemitic sermons that invoked the blood libel, blamed Jews for the crucifixion of Jesus Christ, and called for a de facto boycott; under Creagh's watch, a number of Jews were violently beaten, and the majority of the Jewish population was driven out of Limerick after two years of near-total economic boycott.
 Today, the provincial house is located in Dublin with other communities being found in Belfast (Clonard Monastery and the parish of Saint Gerard), Cork, Dundalk, Athenry in Galway, Limerick and four houses are established.
 The Irish Redemporists are involved in parish ministry, youth work, Redemptorist publications and retreats.
-They also help staff the missions in Cebu in the Philippines Fr.
-Alec Reid CSsR, of Clonard Monastery, were instrumental in cross community initiatives, and helped facilitate the Irish Peace Process.
-Fr.
+They also help staff the missions in Cebu in the Philippines Alec Reid, of Clonard Monastery, were instrumental in cross community initiatives, and helped facilitate the Irish Peace Process.
 Reid also helped promote talks for peace in the Basque country.